shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 Born small, two strikes against.

-# Worth Dying for
+# Worth Dying for 5/5
 Another great story about smugglers / missing girl and farmer life.
-Solid 5/5

 * It was ringed with parked cars, all of them nose-in like sucking pigs or jets at a terminal.
 * Playing even a cameo role on the field in Memorial Stadium made a guy close to the best of the best.
 And failing to make the National Football League was no kind of real disgrace.
 The dividing line between success and failure in the world of sports was often very narrow, and the reasons for falling on one side or the other were often very arbitrary.
 These guys had been the elite for most of twenty years, the greatest thing their neighbourhood had ever seen, then their town, then their county, maybe their state.
 They had been popular, they had been feted, they had gotten the girls.
 And they probably hadn’t lost a fight since they were eight years old.